Is Salesforce the right tool for my organization?

 The functionality and technical support alone make it a tool that thousands of professionals (literally) swear by!

 As an admin, I agree that it’s a fantastic tool.
 But that doesn’t make it the right tool for everyone.
-While there are many great things to Salesforce, you shouldn’t look at those features in a vacuum.
+Don’t look at those flashy features in a vacuum.

 To determine if this is a fit, you really need to consider Salesforce’s capabilities in relation to your org’s capacity.
 Are the circumstances right for this, right now?